Pregnant and Parenting Information

 - To ensure a pregnant student has access to her education, institutions must make adjustments to the regular program for reasonable and responsive requests.

 Excused Absences and Medical Leave

-Institutions must excuse absences due to pregnancy and childbirth for as long as the doctor deems the absences medically necessary.
+Institutions must excuse absences due to pregnancy, childbirth, and related medical conditions for as long as the doctor deems the absences medically necessary.

 Institutions must allow the student to return to the same academic status as before the student’s medical leave began, which should include giving students the opportunity to make up any work missed while the student was out.

 Policies and Procedures

 - Harassment: must be sufficiently serious to deny or limit a student’s ability to participate in or benefit from the educational program or activity.

 - Pregnancy and Athletics

 - Employment and Benefits: Institutions cannot discriminate in recruitment, hiring, rates of pay, job assignments, benefits or other terms of conditions of employment.

 For additional information, contact the Office of Institutional Equity & Title IX (firstname.lastname@example.org).